 Segal AmeriCorps Education Award of over $7,000 to use on future educational expenses or to pay back qualified student loans (Summer of Service graduates will receive a prorated Segal Education Award of approximately $1,550 for completing a term of Summer of Service with NCCC)

 Competitive job edge in your job search, including access to a network of over 700 Employers of National Service

 Opportunities to make your education more affordable through scholarships, application fee waivers, and other benefits for AmeriCorps alums provided by hundreds of Schools of National Service

 - To serve as a Corps Member, you must be between 18-26* years old.
 To serve as a Team Leader, you must be 18 or older (no upper age limit).
 You may apply to Traditional Corps at 17, if you will turn 18 before arriving on campus.
 You must be 18 to apply to FEMA Corps.

-- Must be a U.S. Citizen (required for FEMA Corps), or a Lawful Permanent Resident of the U.S.
+- Must be a U.S. Citizen (required for FEMA Corps and Forest Corps), or a Lawful Permanent Resident of the U.S.

 - Must pass an initial drug screening test upon arrival to the program.
 A positive test on a drug screen for any substance (including marijuana) at any time during service could result in dismissal from the program.

 - Team Leaders must have a valid driver’s license, as they will be expected to drive the team vehicle.